kubeflow/community/proposals/dgl-operator-proposal.md

 - The content of `Launcher` and `Worker` are followed the `PodTemplateSpec`.
 Users can be free to add more native key-values according to the spec.

-- The `partitionMode` can be configured as `ParMETIS` / `DGL-API`, indicating how to partition the graph. `DGL-API` uses DGL API `dgl.distributed.partition_graph`, while `ParMETIS` uses DGL recommended work-around solution [ParMETIS](https://docs.dgl.ai/guide/distributed-preprocessing.html#distributed-partitioning). `DGL-API` is default, because of the better precision.
+- The `partitionMode` can be configured as `DGL-API` / `ParMETIS` / `DistParMETIS`, indicating how to partition the graph. `DGL-API` is default, because of the better precision.
+    1. `DGL-API` uses DGL API `dgl.distributed.partition_graph`
+    2. `ParMETIS` uses DGL recommended work-around solution [ParMETIS](https://docs.dgl.ai/guide/distributed-preprocessing.html#distributed-partitioning).
+    3. `DistParMETIS` uses multi-Pod version of `ParMETIS`, still in research.

 ### Resulting Launcher